rasm47/juhannusbot/README.md

 To stop the bot, use CTRL+C/CMD+C.

 # Populating the database
-The command `/raamatturivi` requires a connection to a SQL database with some book data.
+The command `/raamatturivi` requires a connection to a PostgreSQL database with some book data.
 The bot expects there to be a table called `book` with rows `chapter`, `verse` and `text`.

 You can create this table with: